Krystyna Krawczuk's story

 Petworth Camp Kids: it is remarkable that after all this time there are still a few of us that keep in touch and I always feel a comforting warmth when I see friends from such a long time ago, we have a special bond.
 The photograph on the left below shows my lifetime friend Krystyna Bandrowska (now Martin) on our new tricycles.
 If my memory serves me correct, there was always something going on for the children.
 During the school holidays there was Petworth Park to explore!
 The photo on the right shows Ziggy Janiec and my sister Lydia looking as if they are about to get into mischief.

 Entertainment: Mr Cisek was a teacher who organised lots of shows and pageants for the children and this last photograph shows some of us in national costume: far left is Stasha Starzec, Krystyna Krawczuk, mys sister Lydia is 4th from the right and yet another Krystyna, Krystyna Starzec is second from right.
-It is sad that I cannot place some of the other children but bearing in mind the size of the camp, it was like a small village, I am sure we did not know everyone. our immediate 'gang' was the Bandrowska, Janiec, Starzec and Stefanski kids.
+Ryszard Starzec is the boy in the centre wearing the Polish costume It is sad that I cannot place some of the other children but bearing in mind the size of the camp, it was like a small village, I am sure we did not know everyone.
+Our immediate 'gang' was the Bandrowska, Janiec, Starzec and Stefanski kids.
 Maybe we will learn who the missing children are, very soon.
 I wonder what happened to Mr Cisek?

 Krystyna Saunders nee Krawczuk